Your Personal Data

-We are required to comply with the provisions of the EU General Data Protection Regulation (GDPR) and the United Kingdom’s Data Protection Bill.
+We are required to comply with the provisions of the EU General Data Protection Regulation (GDPR) and current UK Data Protection Legislation.

 The Zinc Group Limited are a credit control, recoveries management and business process outsourcing company; Zinc Recoveries and BPO Services are part of The Zinc Group.
 Complete Credit Consultancy Limited (part of The Zinc Group Limited) are regulated by the Financial Conduct Authority.

 The Zinc Group undertakes collection management of accounts on behalf of our clients / your creditor.
 The client who has passed your account data to us has been informed to you under separate cover.
 Your account data is assigned to The Zinc Group, however, our clients / your creditor remain the controllers of your data.